 Address: 6350 Overseas Hwy, Marathon, FL 33050

-3. Turtle Hospital
+3. Visit the Turtle Hospital in Marathon

-Turtle Hospital is a nonprofit organization that specializes in turtle rescue and rehabilitation, education, environmental legislation, and awareness of endangered sea turtles.
+The Marathon Turtle Hospital is a nonprofit organization that specializes in turtle rescue and rehabilitation, education, environmental legislation, and awareness of endangered sea turtles.
+It is the only state-certified veterinary hospital of its kind in the world.

 Each year, over 100 sea turtles are treated at the oceanfront hospital, including hatchlings that become disoriented and cannot find their way to the sea.

 If you are in the lower Florida Keys, you can take a guided educational tour of the hospital facilities to the sea turtle rehabilitation center.
+Throughout the 90-minute tour, you will learn about sea turtles and see the rehabilitation area behind the scenes.

 Visitors are invited to feed the permanent residents at the end of the program.
 The education center is open daily from 9 am to 6 pm.